 Again, the assessments are made by comparing them with past data from your history, not generic data (which may or may not be the same for everyone).

 Here is an example of different states after the night's rest.

 And based on the data we get every night, Nightly Recharge also gives you a series of tips about the training you can do during the day, for which it will also take into account the data from Training Load ProIn other words, we continue to chain data, which is precisely what all these new functions are about.

-In my case, Training Load Pro is over the top because I haven't been recording my workouts constantly on the Polar platform, so I go from 0 to "train a lot", so I would need many more days to balance it out.
-In fact, I have had to "hide" workouts so that FitSpark could offer me a greater variety of exercises.
+In my case Training Load Pro is sky high because I have not been recording my workouts consistently on the Polar platform, so I start from 0 to "train a lot", so I would need many more days to balance it.
+I've actually had to "hide" workouts so that FitSpark would offer me a greater variety of exercises.

 As you can see, the messages have gone from encouraging me to train hard to, as I've been training and depending on the rest (which has generally been good), being a little more cautious.
 And that's what the application itself tells you.

-However, we must take into account the context of these messages.
-For example, on the day when the recovery was insufficient, the recommendation was that I could train and that I should pay attention to my feelings.
-That "today you can train" does not mean that I can do an 8×1000, but it is telling me that, even though I have not rested enough, I should stay lying on the couch.
+Of course, we must take into account the context of these messages.
+For example, on a day when recovery has been insufficient, the recommendation is that podía train and that I pay attention to my sensations.
+That "today you can train" does not mean that I can do an 8×1000, but it is telling me that, even if I have not rested enough, I should stay lying on the couch.